circleci/circleci-docs/jekyll/_docs/test-metadata.md

 ## Metadata collection in custom test steps

-If you have a custom test step that produces JUnit XML output - most test runners support this in some form - you can write the XML files to the `$CIRCLE_TEST_REPORTS` directory.
+If you have a custom test step that produces JUnit XML output - most test runners support this in some form - you can write the XML files to a subdirectory under `$CIRCLE_TEST_REPORTS`.

 We'll automatically store the files in your [build artifacts]({{ site.baseurl }}/build-artifacts/) and parse the XML.

 You can tell us the type of test by putting the files in a subdirectory of `$CIRCLE_TEST_REPORTS`.
 For example, if you have RSpec tests, you would write your XML files to `$CIRCLE_TEST_REPORTS/rspec`.

+**Note**: It's important to write to a subdirectory of `$CIRCLE_TEST_REPORTS` in order for your reports to be found.

 ### Custom runner examples
 * [Cucumber]({{ site.baseurl }}/test-metadata/#cucumber)